Kopitar, Kings start and finish strong to pummel Sharks 6-2

+LOS ANGELES (AP) — The Los Angeles Kings finally got the fast start they had been waiting for.
+And the finish wasn’t bad, either.

-LOS ANGELES (AP) — Anze Kopitar, Carl Grundstrom and Jaret Anderson-Dolan each had a goal and an assist to help the Los Angeles Kings beat the San Jose Sharks 6-2 on Thursday night and snap a five-game losing streak.
+Anze Kopitar, Carl Grundstrom and Jaret Anderson-Dolan each had a goal and an assist to help the Kings beat the San Jose Sharks 6-2 on Thursday night and snap a five-game losing streak.

+“I can’t remember doing that in a long time,” Kings coach Todd McLellan said of the four-goal cushion.
+“We’re so accustomed to playing one-goal games that you don’t get the freedom to play out a lot of nights, but we earned the opportunity to do it tonight.”

 Alex Iafallo and Jeff Carter added power-play goals, Drew Doughty had three assists and Cal Petersen made 28 saves for the Kings.